 There are currently few quantitative studies on the expected growth of sludge and associated carbon emissions in China, and data gathered by previous research varies significantly and has a limited spatial resolution.
 Moreover, existing studies have mostly explored a single factor influencing sludge generation, such as economics or technology (Yu et al., 2007).
 Simply considering the linear relationship between sludge and its influencing factors such as urbanization rate, population, or GDP (Wei et al, 2020) cannot accurately reflect the spatial differences in sludge generation and provide targeted sludge planning.
 As a result, the accuracy of sludge prediction is not sufficient to make targeted plans for sludge management.

 Several models have been undertaken to predict waste generation (Guo et al., 2021; Younes et al., 2015; Chang et al., 2011), including regression analysis (Rimaityte et al, 2012), system dynamics (Kollikkathara et al., 2010) and autoregressive integrated moving average (Xu et al., 2013).
 More recently, machine learning (ML) methods have been used to predict solid waste generation with better accuracy.
 For example, the accuracy of the Artificial Neural Network (ANN) and Decision Tree (DT) model of predicting municipal solid waste generation is as high as 84% and 81% respectively (Kannangara et al., 2018).
 Support Vector Machine (SVM) and Random Forest (RF) models also had a good performance when predicting weekly municipal waste generation and plastic waste generation (Abbasi et al., 2013; Kumar et al, 2018).
-ML can increase prediction accuracy and incorporate the spatial difference in sludge prediction to solve the complex non-linear problems.
-Due to spatial heterogeneity of socio-economic in China, taking regional specific parameters will increase model accuracy.
+ML can increase prediction accuracy and incorporate the spatial difference in sludge prediction to solve complex non-linear problems.
+Due to the spatial heterogeneity of socio-economics in China, taking regional-specific parameters will increase model accuracy.

 This paper used nationwide plant-level data to reveal the driving factors of sludge generation by GeoDetector modeling.
 GeoDetector is a set of statistical methods that reveal the spatially stratified heterogeneity of features and explore the driving forces behind them (Wang et al., 2017; Wang et al., 2016), and has been widely used in spatial stratified heterogeneity analysis, for example, in the environment (Wu et al., 2016), geology (Luo et al., 2016), health (Wang et al., 2010; Huang et al., 2014) and other fields.